Seniors ~ This is it!

 - Last Dollar Grant

 The Last Dollar Grant application and instructions on how to complete the application will be posted in your Crosby portal in the spring.
 Read these instructions before starting your LDG application.
-The LDG application deadline is May 15.
+The LDG application will open May 18, 2020.

 Three supporting documents must be uploaded to the application.
 These documents include:

 - a copy of the scholar’s letter of admission from the institution he/she will attend,

 - a copy of the financial aid award letter from the institution he/she will attend, and